project-chip/connectedhomeip/provision/README.md

 Version 2 of the Provision Protocol enforces a maximum package size.
 Data larger than the limit is fragmented in as many packages are needed.
 This is done in both directions.
 Commands defined in this protocol are:
 * Init: Used for initialization.
 Sends the flash size and location to the firmware.
-* Finish: Sent to signal that provisioning is complete.
+* Finish: Signal that provisioning is complete.
 * CSR: Used for on-device key and CSR generation.
 * Write: Send any number of arguments to the target device.
 * Read: Returns any number of arguments from the target device.
-With Write and Read, any number of arguments, of any length, may be sent in any order.
+With _Write_ and _Read_, any number of arguments, of any length, may be sent in any order.
-However, by default, the script uses the Write and Read commands to send the same data as version 1, thus preserving the user experience of the tool.
+However, by default, the script uses the _Write_ and _Read_ commands to send the same data as version 1, thus preserving the user experience of the tool.
 Instead of fixed-positions, this protocol uses IDs to identify the arguments in both ends.
-Custom arguments must have IDs range 0x00 to 0xff (255).

 ## Channels

 The Provision Tool can transfer the arguments to the device in two ways:
 * J-Link RTT: When the device is physically connected to the host, the GFW can communicate through the serial port using J-Link RTT.
 This method can be used both in development and factory environments.
-This methods works with the legacy Protocol version 1.0 or the new protocol version 2.0.
+This method works with the legacy Protocol version 1.x or the new protocol version 2.x.
 * Bluetooth: The provision script can transmit the data directly to applications running in provision-mode.
-While in this mode, Silicon Labs' example applications use Bluetooth communication to receive provisioning data.
-The Bluetooh channel requires Provision Protocol v2.0.
+While in this mode, Silicon Labs' example applications use the bluetooth communication to receive provisionning data.
+The Bluetooh channel requires
+Provision Protocol v2.x.

 ### Parameters